 - Development of preservation education, training and outreach resources

 - Applicants must currently be graduate students, in good standing, in a program of library and archives preservation administration or conservation; or a recent graduate of such a program;

 - Applicants must have completed at least four preservation or conservation courses before the anticipated start date of this internship;

-- Applicants must commit to 12 consecutive weeks of full-time employment as interns for the duration of the internship;
+- Applicants must commit to full-time employment as interns for the duration of the internship;

 - Internship must be completed within the calendar year;